UPDATED 6/24/24

 Procrastination

 Not starting is definitely the biggest problem.
-July 1, 2023 is a fast-approaching deadline.
+The deletion of all Universal Analytics properties on July 1, 2024 is a fast-approaching deadline.
 Our best advice is to start planning your migration now.
 Here’s why:

 [TIP] No, Google will not push this deadline back.